-They are distinct from episodic disorders such as anxiety and depression as they are relatively unchanging.
+Personality disorder are distinct from episodic disorders such as anxiety and depression as they are relatively unchanging.
 They are also district from psychotic disorders as people with a personality disorder are still in touch with reality.
-Of course, people with these disorders are not immune to anxiety, depression, addictions or serious mental-health episodes etc.
+Of course they are not immune to anxiety, depression, addictions etc.

 This controversy is particularly true of BPD Borderline Personality Disorder.
 For people labelled with BPD, this diagnosis is often unhelpful as the evidence strongly suggests that BPD is most often the result of seriously disrupted childhoods including trauma, abuse or neglect.